 Hospital Pharmacists work directly for hospitals and have an expertise in medicines and their use.
 Responsibilities include:

 - providing quality testing and supply of medicines

 - providing advice on the selection of medicine and the dosage

 UK Pharmacists generally work as part of a pharmacy team which includes a Pharmacy Technician or Pharmacy Assistant.
 The role of the Pharmacy Technician involves:

 Employment opportunities for Pharmacy Technicians are usually found in hospital or community pharmacies.

 Pharmacists are in high demand across the UK and the outlook for qualified and experienced Pharmacists is very positive.
 This section of the website will give you all the information you need to successfully transfer your career to the UK and gain invaluable personal and professional experience in one of the world's most impressive healthcare systems.
-Get the ball rolling by applying for Pharmacy jobs here or by registering with one of WORKgateways Pharmacy recruiters.
+Get the ball rolling by applying to allied health recruitment agencies.